Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/1-call-api-roles/README.md

 This sample demonstrates a cross-platform application suite involving an Angular single-page application (*TodoListSPA*) calling an ASP.NET Core web API (*TodoListAPI*) secured with the Microsoft identity platform.
 In doing so, it implements **Role-based Access Control** (RBAC) by using Azure AD **App Roles**.

-Access control in Azure AD can be done with **Security Groups** as well, as we will cover in the [next tutorial](../2-call-api-groups/README.md). **Security Groups** and **App Roles** in Azure AD are by no means mutually exclusive - they can be used in tandem to provide even finer grained access control.
+Role based access control in Azure AD can be done with **Delegated** and **App** permissions and **Security Groups** as well. we will cover RBAC using Security Groups in the [next tutorial](../2-call-api-groups/README.md). **Delegated** and **App** permissions, **Security Groups** and **App Roles** in Azure AD are by no means mutually exclusive - they can be used in tandem to provide even finer grained access control.

 In the sample, a **dashboard** component allows signed-in users to see the tasks assigned to users and is only accessible by users under an **app role** named **TaskAdmin**.

+> :information_source: See the community call: [Implement authorization in your applications with the Microsoft identity platform](https://www.youtube.com/watch?v=LRoc-na27l0)

+> :information_source: See the community call: [Deep dive on using MSAL.js to integrate Angular single-page applications with Azure Active Directory](https://www.youtube.com/watch?v=EJey9KP1dZA)

 ## Scenario